Consultative Process of the Principles for Responsible Banking

-The development of the Principles for Responsible Banking has been led by your UNEP FI peer banks on behalf and in consultation with all UNEP FI member banks.
+The development of the Principles for Responsible Banking has been led by the Core Group of 30 Founding Banks on behalf and in consultation with all UNEP FI member banks.
 They serve as the framework for today’s new banking industry that supports society in achieving a more sustainable world.

 A six-month global public consultation concluded on 31 May 2019, in which all banks, as well as other financial institutions and all other interested parties, were encouraged to take part.

 Thank you for participating in the consultation process.
 The comments received, along with the responses and relevant changes made to the Principles based on these, are summarized here by key topic.
-We furthermore received numerous suggestions for frameworks, tools and resources to be included in the Implementation Guidance (now referred to as the knowledge and guidance document), as well as requests for more guidance in certain areas.
-We will consider these as we further develop the document, which is scheduled for release in September.
+We furthermore received numerous suggestions for frameworks, tools and resources to be included in the guidance document, as well as requests for more guidance in certain areas.
+We will consider these as we further develop the document.

 - Becoming a Signatory to the Principles

 - Relation to other frameworks and regulations

 - Accountability: Reporting, Self-assessment and Assurance

 The Principles are for all types and categories of bank, regardless of their business model.
 They were produced by a development bank, retail banks, and universal banks, with investment departments.

 “Do the Principles set out a minimum sustainability standard a bank has to fulfil before it can become a signatory”